 - Proven record of meeting contract deliverables and reporting

-- Strong writing and verbal communication skills, and ability to effectively write funder and program reports, as required
+- Strong writing skills and verbal communication skills and ability to effectively write funder and program reports as required.

 - Able to identify barriers to services to promote equity and inclusion for a diverse client population

 We strongly encourage applications from IBPOC, LGBTQ2S+ people, im/migrants, and other marginalized communities.

 - Salary: $30.00 - $32.00 per hour, commensurate with experience

 - Work Schedule: Monday to Friday, 3-4 days on-site work required

 - Maternity Leave Contract: ending November 2024